 Salem Massachusetts was the location of the infamous Salem witch trials.
 The area was the setting for the famous Arthur Miller novel, The Crucible, which told the story of this grim period in our nation’s history.
 However, Salem is so much more than just the place where witch trails occurred hundreds of years ago.

-Workers who are part of construction efforts face the risk of the “fatal four” top causes of construction injury identified by Occupational Safety and Health Administration.
+Workers who are part of construction efforts face the risk of the “fatal four” top causes of construction injury identified by the Occupational Safety and Health Administration.
 The fatal four include falls; becoming caught in or between things; being hit by something; or electrocution.
 However, any worker could potentially fall; be exposed to hazards or otherwise get injured.
-This includes workers in management, business and financing, where so many in Salem are employed.Getting Help from a Salem Workers’ Compensation Lawyer
+This includes workers in management, business, and financing, where so many in Salem are employed.Getting Help From a Salem Workers’ Compensation Lawyer

 The Occupational Safety and Health Administration has identified numerous workplace safety violations committed by Salem companies in recent years, including:

 - A failure to protect workers from cave-in hazards at a job site.